 Leadership & Guide Training Course

-The Alaska Rock & Ice climbing course is structured to give students a solid foundation of vertical climbing skills from a professional guiding perspective.
-Our rock climbing location just outside of Skagway hosts everything from easy toprope climbs and difficult multi-pitch routes, to sweeping alpine faces.
+The Alaska Rock Climbing course is structured to give students a solid foundation of vertical climbing skills from a professional guiding perspective.
+Our rock climbing location just outside of Skagway hosts everything from easy top-rope climbs and difficult multi-pitch routes, to sweeping alpine faces.
 Difficulty levels vary from tenuous 5.10 slabs and 4th class adventure climbing to steep overhangs and splitter cracks.
-The endless sea of granite crags has innumerable routes of all varieties.

-On the Alaska Rock & Ice climbing course you’ll learn to place ice screws in deep blue glacier ice, hone your rock footwork on a granite face, and teach your fellow students the proper way to swing an ice tool.
-Picture yourself making solid hand jams in an inside corner, rappelling down an ice face, or practicing your high angle rescue techniques.
-From setting up a hanging belay on a vertical rock face to placing ice screws on a mock lead, you’ll garner the skills to climb and lead safely in the vertical realm.
+On the Alaska Rock Climbing course, you’ll learn to hone your rock footwork on a granite face and teach your fellow students the proper way to build an anchor.
+From setting up a hanging belay on a vertical rock face to making solid hand jams in an inside corner, you’ll garner the skills to climb and lead safely in the vertical realm.

 THE IWLS GENERAL CURRICULUM outlines the essential components for effective outdoor leadership.
 Here are a few points that the course will focus on.